pacostas/kube-service-bindings-examples/src/rhea/README.md

 ## Deploy RabbitMQ on OpenShift

-Lets create a namespace where the whole setup will be hosted.
+Let's create a namespace where the whole setup will be hosted.

 ```
 oc create namespace rhea-example
 ```

-After creating the namespace, next step is to deploy RabbitMQ.
+After creating the namespace, the next step is to deploy RabbitMQ.
 Below commands are from this tutorial: https://github.com/rabbitmq/cluster-operator

 ```
 oc apply -f https://github.com/rabbitmq/cluster-operator/releases/latest/download/cluster-operator.yml